 Energy consumption references

-To compare how much energy is consumed in different scenarios we will make use of Power per unit area and Energy per bit as, these are the standard units for comparison of energy performance.
+Power per unit area and Energy per bit are the standard units for comparison of energy performance; thus we will use these units to compare the energy consumption in different scenarios.

 Energy per bit

 It is the amount of energy consumed in delivering a single bit from the transmitter.
-It is calculated by dividing the total energy consumed, E over a time interval of, T by the total number of transmitted bits, B during that duration.
+Dividing the total energy consumed, E over a time interval of, T by the total number of transmitted bits, B during that duration will gives the Energy per bit.
 It is expressed in [W/bps].

 (3.4)